wangerekaharun/wangerekaharun/README.md

 ### Hi there 👋

 I am very passionate about giving back to the community and share the knowledge and experiences I have over time as an Android Developer.I have given talks & sessions in the following events:
-- Android254, Kotlin Kenya Meetups, and droidconKE.
+- Android254, Kotlin Kenya Meetups, Kotlin Everywhere and droidconKE.
 - Devfest Nairobi, Devfest Kisumu, Devfest Eldoret & Devfest Dar-es-Salam.
 - Apps:Lab Tech Tours across over 6 universities in Kenya.
 - GeeksTalkThursday